CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/HubSat_package.md

 ##### Source

 ###### Connection Manager
 Note that there is a similar but not equal SQL statement when compared to the Hub load template package.
-The SQL statement in this hub-sat template also exposes nonkey columns and creates a hash column for change detection.
+The SQL statement in this Hub-Sat template also exposes nonkey columns and creates a hash column for change detection.

 ![Template Source Connection Manager](img/hubsat_source_connection.png)

 ##### Input and Output Properties - External Columns, Input and Output columns
-Compared to the Hub package, the hub-sat packages has a NonKeyAttribute_name column next to the KeyAttribute_name column.
+Compared to the Hub package, the Hub-Sat packages has a NonKeyAttribute_name column next to the KeyAttribute_name column.
 For both these columns, the section annotation needs to be present in the External, Input and Output columns of each relevant component, as illustrated below for the External Columns of the Source component.

 ![Template Source Input and Output Properties - External Columns](img/hubsat_source_external_columns.png)

 ##### Hub Lookup
 ###### General
-Fail on no match, (since hub key cannot be found)
+Fail on no match, (since Hub key cannot be found).
 ![Lookup General](img/hubsat_lookup_hub_general.png)

 ###### Connection
-Set the input to the template hub table
+Set the input to the template Hub table.
 ![Lookup Connection](img/hubsat_lookup_hub_connection.png)

 ###### Columns
 Map KeyAttribute_name for the lookup
 ![Lookup Connection](img/hubsat_lookup_hub_columns.png)

-##### Sat Lookup
+##### Hub-Sat Lookup
 ###### General
-Ignore failure, since the sat record does not have to exist.
+Ignore failure, since the Hub-Sat record does not have to exist.
 ![Lookup General](img/hubsat_lookup_sat_general.png)

 ###### Connection
-A Query is defined for getting the current (active) records from the sat table.
+A Query is defined for getting the current (active) records from the Hub-Sat table.
 ![Lookup Connection](img/hubsat_lookup_sat_connection.png)

 ###### Columns